Stories of Hope for Women’s Health

 Estelli’s Story

-Estelli, a twenty-year-old student from Kanyashande, presented with a fever of three weeks duration, diarrhea, and abdominal pain.
+Estelli, a 20-year-old student from Kanyashande, presented with a fever of three weeks duration, diarrhea, and abdominal pain.
 During admission, she developed abdominal distention with vomiting.
 On review by the surgical team, she was found to have typhoid fever due to drinking unsafe/contaminated water.
 Unfortunately, her condition worsened.
 She developed small bowel perforations—a well-known complication of typhoid fever.
 She underwent abdominal surgery, and the surgical team found six gut perforations with a section of non-viable gut (i.e., dead bowel).
 After the removal of the damaged intestine, Estelli improved day-by-day and fully recovered.
 Hospital staff treated the entire family as a precaution, and advised the local community on safe water to prevent typhoid and its potentially fatal complications.

 Fistula and other gynecological repairs

-In partnership with a Swiss surgical team, Bwindi Community Hospital annually hosts a one-week Fistula-Gynecology Camp where 18 to 25 women who have been diagnosed with obstetric fistula and/or pelvic organ prolapse undergo surgery.
+In partnership with a Swiss surgical team, Bwindi Community Hospital annually hosts a one-week Fistula-Gynecology Camp where between 50 and 65 women who have been diagnosed with obstetric fistula and/or pelvic organ prolapse undergo surgery.
 Patients are recruited locally before the camp through radio announcements and local identification, and they are picked up by car to go to Bwindi Community Hospital.
 Prolonged and obstructed labor often causes obstetric fistulas, abnormal connections formed when a hole occurs between the vagina and bladder and/or the vagina and rectum.
 This leads to uncontrollable leakage of urine and/or stool.
 In most cases, the affected women are tragically ostracized.
 Most often, these women are rejected by their husbands and family members and become completely isolated.
 They are no longer able to work for a living and end up in poverty.

 Patient A